Save big (up to $1,875) on small business tools with our free membership, business.com+

 Did You Know?Did you know

-Organizations with effective HR management often see benefits like improved employee engagement, satisfaction, performance, productivity and morale.
-HR management can also reduce absenteeism, turnover and recruitment costs.
+Organizations with effective HR management often see benefits like improved employee engagement, satisfaction, performance and morale.

-There are multiple HR solutions for managing HR.
-You can keep your HR in-house or outsource it to a third-party HR service provider.
+There are multiple solutions for managing HR at your small business.
+You can keep HR management in-house or outsource it to a third-party HR service provider.

-Many businesses find it beneficial to hire internal HR staff to manage their HR functions.
-With this staffing arrangement, you can hire one singular HR professional or an entire internal HR department.
-In-house HR professionals often rely on top HR software solutions to digitally manage HR functions.
+Many businesses find hiring internal human resources staff to manage their HR functions valuable.
+With this staffing arrangement, you can hire one HR professional or an entire internal HR department.
+In-house HR professionals often rely on top HR software solutions to digitally manage HR functions, maintain compliance and streamline processes.
+Popular options include BambooHR, Gusto and Paycor.

 Outsource to an HRO

-While outsourcing can be more cost-effective for small organizations, it may limit your control.
-If you want to outsource your HR, you can choose from top-rated HR outsourcing (HRO) services.
-Since HROs tend to offer a la carte HR services, you can choose to rely on them for one or many of your HR functions.
+If you want to outsource your HR management, you can choose from high-quality HR outsourcing (HRO) services.
+Since HRO providers like ADP tend to offer à la carte HR services, you can choose to rely on them for one or many of your HR functions.
+While this can be more cost-effective for small organizations, it may limit your control.

-If you only use an HRO for a few HR functions, you may still want to hire an in-house HR professional to take care of certain HR functions like managing company culture.
-Either way, it’s crucial to have a plan in place to cover your HR basics so you are assured that you’ve set up fair, consistent and legal employment practices that protect you and your business.
+Even when outsourcing, you may still want to hire an in-house HR professional to handle critical in-person activities, like fostering and managing company culture.
+Either way, having a plan in place to cover your HR basics is crucial so you’re assured you’ve set up fair, consistent and legal employment practices that protect you and your business.

-Another outsourcing option is to outsource all your HR functions to a highly rated PEO.
-A PEO is similar to an HRO, although it tends to be more all-inclusive in its HR offering and it requires a co-employment agreement.
-This is a great option for small businesses that don’t have the time or resources to manage their HR functions on their own.
+Another outsourcing option is to outsource all your HR functions to a highly rated PEO, such as Rippling.
+A professional employer organization is similar to an HRO vendor, although PEOs tend to be more all-inclusive in their HR offering and require a co-employment agreement.
+This is a great option for small businesses that don’t have the time or resources to manage their HR functions on their own and are comfortable giving virtually all of the responsibilities to a third party.

 Skye Schooley contributed to this article.